vroomi/getcert/README.md

 Simple tool to download, display and save certificate(s) from given URL.

 # Note
-This is little two-hours project written just for my purposes: to have such a simple tool without need to run openssl, to try CommandLineParser library (https://github.com/commandlineparser) and finally to write a few lines of C# code again:)
+This is little two-hours project written just for my purposes: to have such a simple tool without need to run openssl, to try interesting CommandLineParser library (https://github.com/commandlineparser) and finally to write a few lines of C# code again:)

 # Usage
 ```shell